 \section{Threats to Validity}

 \textbf{Internal validity.} Our evaluation focuses on documentation use rather than live operational workflows.
 The A/B judgments were based on documentation snapshots rather than documentation embedded in real release or governance systems, so the observed effects may differ under production constraints.
-In addition, case order and A/B assignment were fixed (no randomization or counterbalancing).} As a result, order, learning, and demand characteristics cannot be fully ruled out.
-We mitigated these risks partially by keeping instructions symmetric across variants, administering responses anonymously with no time budget (Section \ref{sec:survey}), and standardizing stimuli across three domains, but acknowledge that the lack of randomization remains a limitation to be addressed in follow-up work.
-Mapping corpus artifacts to CRAI--MCF modules for the coverage diagnostic (Fig.~\ref{fig:heatmap}) involves coder judgment; we followed a written mapping guide and performed spot checks to reduce drift.
-For the cost analysis (Section\ref{sec:cost}), information–parity conversions were produced via an LLM–assisted and human pipeline with adjudication on factual discrepancies; nonetheless, residual summarization bias may remain despite adjudication between LLM-assisted and human conversions.
+In addition, case order and A/B assignment were fixed (no randomization or counterbalancing), so order and learning effects cannot be fully ruled out.
+We partially mitigated these risks by keeping instructions symmetric, administering responses anonymously with no time budget (Section\ref{sec:survey}), and standardizing stimuli across three domains.
+Mapping corpus artifacts to CRAI-MCF modules for the coverage diagnostic (Fig.\ref{fig:heatmap}) also involves coder judgment; we used a written mapping guide and spot checks to reduce drift.
+For the cost analysis (Section\ref{sec:cost}), some residual summarization bias may remain despite adjudication between LLM-assisted and human conversions.

 \textbf{Construct validity.} Our endpoints capture the utility of documentation structure rather than direct improvements in model quality or deployment outcomes.
-Rapid comprehension and preferred version to consult}—operationalize \textbf{Readability} (ISO/IEC~25010), but do not directly measure task success or error rates.
-The coverage metric (defined in Section \ref{sec:coverage-diagnostic}) captures parameter presence rather than the \emph{quality} of evidence.
-We partially mitigate this by encouraging \emph{verifiable, machine–linkable evidence} (e.g., dataset DOIs, config hashes, evaluation scripts/logs).
-The cost proxy is \emph{text length under information parity} rather than wall–clock time; it triangulates with survey perceptions but should be interpreted as an order–of–magnitude signal, not a precise timing estimator.
+Rapid comprehension and preferred version to consult operationalize readability, but do not directly measure downstream success such as better model selection or governance decisions.
+Likewise, the coverage metric (Section\ref{sec:coverage-diagnostic}) captures parameter presence rather than evidence quality.
+The cost proxy is text length under information parity rather than wall-clock effort, and should therefore be interpreted as an operational signal rather than a precise time estimate.